The University of Southampton

 Abstract

-Introduction: lack of sanitation facilities and inadequate water is key to many diseases’ outcomes, mainly diarrhea.
-These factors not just affect the health status of a country and but also result in increased mortality and morbidity pattern, particularly among the vulnerable population like children and women.
-Thus, the study assesses the linkages between diarrheal diseases and sanitation in Afghanistan affected since long by political instability which has derailed the health system of the country.
+Background: lack of sanitation facilities and inadequate water is key to many diseases' outcomes, mainly diarrhea.
+These factors affect the health status of a country and result in increased mortality and morbidity pattern, particularly among the vulnerable population like children and women.
+Thus, the study assesses the linkages between diarrheal diseases and sanitation in Afghanistan affected since long by political instability, which has derailed the country's health system.

-Material and method: we used 2015 Afghanistan Demographic and Health Survey to assess the linkages between sanitation and diarrheal diseases among under-five children.
-Bivariate and multivariate analyses have used to carry out the study.
+Methods: we used the 2015 Afghanistan Demographic and Health Survey to assess the linkages between sanitation and diarrheal diseases among under-five children.
+Bivariate and multivariate analyses have been used to carry out the study.
 The logistic model was used to evaluate the risk factors that lead to diarrheal outcomes.

-Conclusions: a significant impact has found with factors like-inadequate sanitation, shared toilet facility, clean water and other elements with childhood diarrhea in Afghanistan.
-The region-wise difference has also found to be very high across the regions.
-Thus, it has found that a lack of such factors has a more significant impact on the health of children and needs a particular focus from a policy purpose.
+Conclusions: a significant impact has been found with inadequate sanitation, shared toilet facility, clean water, and other elements with childhood diarrhea in Afghanistan.
+The region-wise difference has also been found to be very high across the regions.
+Thus, it has been found that a lack of such factors has a more significant impact on children's health and needs a particular focus from a policy purpose.

 Text